 "We can no longer publish ranges of temperature and pressure over widely scattered communities, nor can we even hint whether or not it is raining in Chicago, Albany or New York," New York Times editors printed on Dec.
 17, 1941, in the wake of the announced restrictions.
 "Meteorologically, we are living in the year 1800."

-National weather charts would still be printed at the U.S. Weather Bureau but no longer published in newspapers or public squares and railway stations.
-Instead, they would be mailed a week late to a restricted list "only when it is no longer useful for current forecasting purposes" and mainly for record-keeping or instruction.
+National weather charts would still be printed at the U.S. Weather Bureau but no longer published in newspapers, public squares, or railway stations.
+Instead, they would be mailed a week late to a restricted list "only when it is no longer useful for current forecasting purposes, " mainly for record-keeping or instruction.
 Each map contained a note at the bottom declaring it was being mailed one week late.

 But it wasn't just the newspaper weather maps that changed.
-Coastal forecasts for boaters would only be given locally by red pennants or square flags flown at the shore denoting small craft advisory, gale warnings, or storm and hurricane warnings (the same system still used today), but neither direction of wind nor storm movement were given.
+Coastal forecasts for boaters would only be given locally by red pennants or square flags flown at the shore denoting small craft advisories, gale warnings, or storm and hurricane warnings (the same system still used today).
+Still, neither direction of wind nor storm movement was given.

 Agricultural forecasts were limited to temperature extremes and wind velocities; river and flood bulletins eliminated all references to rainfall less than 0.10 inches; weekend forecasts for ski resorts were halted and replaced with only current snow and ice conditions, the New York Times reported.